hxlnt/nobadmemories.com/raecyclopedia.md

       - https://www.esquire.com/food-drink/drinks/a27418184/amaretto-sour-cocktail-drink-recipe/
   - date: 2021-01-14
     question: What does <i>fraysexual</i> mean?
-    answer: It is a sexual identity describing someone who is only sexually attracted to people with whom they do not have a strong emotional connection.
+    answer: It is a sexual identity describing someone who is primarily sexually attracted to people with whom they do not have a strong emotional connection.
     sources:
       - https://lgbta.wikia.org/wiki/Fraysexual
       - https://poly.land/2019/03/29/what-is-fraysexuality/